Beliavsky/Fortran-code-on-GitHub/README.md

 [QAP](https://github.com/mhahsler/qap): R package with Fortran code implementing heuristics for the Quadratic Assignment Problem, by Michael Hahsler

 [qnstop](https://github.com/vtopt/qnstop): suite of serial and parallel Fortran 95/2003 codes for deterministic global optimization and stochastic optimization by Layne Watson.

+[Quadprog](https://github.com/loiseaujc/Quadprog): code for convex quadratic programs by Jean-Christophe Loiseau, updating code by Berwin Turlach

 [quadprog](https://github.com/pedro-ricardo/quadprog): quadratic programming routine based on R Package sources, by Pedro Ricardo C. Souza.
 Changed to have a Matlab like interface and usage examples in C and Fortran.